-The U.S. dropped a lawsuit that sought $835,000 in penalties against a Texas customs broker for failing to report his Mexican bank accounts, with the government saying a
+The U.S. dropped a lawsuit that sought $835,000 in penalties against a Texas customs broker for failing to report his Mexican bank accounts, with the government saying a U.S. Supreme Court ruling has reduced the bill to $80,000, which the broker has paid.

 Miguel E. Mireles, a U.S. citizen originally from Mexico, has already satisfied the reduced bill for his failure to report his Mexican bank accounts for tax years 2006 through 2013 through a $90,000 balance he has with the Internal Revenue Service, the U.S. said in its agreement with Mireles.
 Mireles agreed not to seek a refund for any remaining balance, which stems from $208,000 in payments he has made on three different penalty liabilities.

 The Supreme Court in February restricted how much the IRS could fine a taxpayer for nonwillful failure to file Reports of Foreign Bank and Financial Accounts, or FBARs.
 The Bank Secrecy Act's $10,000 maximum penalty for nonwillful reporting applies per form and not per bank account, the justices said in their opinion in Bittner v.
-U.S
+U.S.

 The IRS had originally calculated FBAR penalties against Mireles for $90,000 to $110,000 per year for the eight-year period during which he failed to report his accounts, according to the agreement.
 Under the new Bittner standard, those penalties were reduced to $10,000 per year.